Skip to main content

 In this section, you will find a guide on how to create Actions on STK CLI.

-In addition to creating your Actions, you can publish and distribute them in your organization so that everyone follows the same type of automation process that the Action executes.
+After creating your Actions, you can publish and share them in your organization.
+This helps everyone use the same automated process.

-2. Carry out developer-related tasks, such as generating a GitHub repository.
+• Perform developer tasks, such as creating a GitHub repository.

 Requirements

-• Having permission to create and publish in the Studio.
+• Permission to create and publish in the Studio.

 • The Action file must be a maximum of 14MB.